nogibjj/ids706_IndividualProject2_ll442/README.md

 - Rust 1.73
 - Virtual environment (optional but recommended, already set up as env in Makefile)
 - Packages listed in [dependencies] in `Cargo.toml`, including
-* `rusqlite`: A Rust library for working with SQLite databases.
+a. `rusqlite`: A Rust library for working with SQLite databases.
-* `serde`: A Rust library for serializing and deserializing data structures.
+b. `serde`: A Rust library for serializing and deserializing data structures.
-* `serde_json`: A Rust library for working with JSON data.
+c. `serde_json`: A Rust library for working with JSON data.
 (Improved with COPILOT)

 ## Set Up